airspeed-velocity/asv/docs/source/using.rst

 new benchmarking suite to be created and run::

     $ asv quickstart
-    Edit asv.conf.json to get started.
+    Is this the top level of your project repository? [y/n] n Edit asv.conf.json to get started.

+Answer 'y' if you want a default configuration more suitable for putting on the top level of your project's repository.

 Now that you have the bare bones of a benchmarking suite, let's edit the configuration file, ``asv.conf.json``.
 Like most files that